AWS Config

 Amazon configuration

-1. On the AWS Config page, go to Settings.
+1. On the AWS Config page, go to Set up AWS Config.

-2. Here, choose the Resource types to record (specify the AWS resource types you want AWS Config to record):
+2. Under Recording strategy, specify the AWS resource types you want AWS Config to record:

 Note

-3. Select an existing S3 Bucket or create a new one.
+4. Select an existing S3 bucket and prefix or create a new one then save your configuration.

-8. Once the rule is created, data will start to be sent to the previously created S3 bucket.
-Remember to first enable the service you want to monitor, otherwise, you won't get any data.
+Once the rule is created, every time an AWS Config event is sent, it will be stored in the specified S3 bucket.
+Remember to first enable the AWS Config service, otherwise, you won't get any data.

 Policy configuration

-To create a policy using the Amazon Web Services console, follow the AWS documentation.
+Follow the creating an AWS policy guide to create a policy using the Amazon Web Services console.

-Take into account that the policies below follow the principle of least privilege to ensure that only the minimum permissions are provided to the Wazuh user.
+Take into account that the policies below follow the principle of least privilege to ensure that only the minimum permissions are provided to the AWS IAM user.

-To allow an AWS user to use the module with read-only permissions, it must have a policy like the following attached:
+To allow an AWS user to use the Wazuh module for AWS with read-only permissions, it must have a policy like the following attached:

 {